MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 - Has a page title that clearly identifies the data represented in the page.
 - Is optimized for overview by organizing data in FastTabs and marking relevant fields as `Promoted` or `Additional`.
 - Favors header fields and other important fields by placing them in a FastTab titled General that come first on the page.
-- Includes one or two FactBoxes to give relevant statistics and quick access to related documents.
+- Has one or two FactBoxes to give relevant statistics and quick access to related documents.
 - For Document pages, a FastTab titled *Lines* comes second on the page with the document lines.

 > [!NOTE]